 On October 29, 2015, the Company acquired 11.03% of the share capital of Sindeo, a non-listed company, for US\$5,000.
 The investment in Sindeo was classified as a cost method investment, as the Company does not have significant influence over Sindeo and because there is no readily determinable fair value.
-During the year ended December 31, 2016 and 2017, the impairment loss of US\$2,232 and US\$2,768, respectively, was recorded in the statement of comprehensive income (loss) as Sindeo's financial condition had deteriorated as evidenced by significant operating losses.
+During the years ended December 31, 2016 and 2017, the impairment loss of US\$2,232 and US\$2,768, respectively, was recorded in the statement of comprehensive income (loss) to write down the carrying value of its investment in Sinedo to nil as of December 31, 2017 as Sindeo's financial condition had deteriorated as evidenced by significant operating losses.
+On January 1, 2018, as a result of adoption of ASU 2016-01, the investment was reclassified as equity investment without readily determinable fair value, and measured at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer.
+There is no orderly transaction for an identical or a similar investment of Sinedo for the years ended December 31, 2018 and 2019.
+As of December 31, 2018 and 2019, the carrying value of investment in Sinedo is nil.

 On July 12, 2016, 30,595,859 shares of Guilin Bank, a PRC non-listed company, was transferred by a third-party to repay a portion of its overdue receivables of US\$12,173 owed to the Company.
-The investment constituted a 1.02% ownership in Guilin Bank.
-The investment was classified as equity securities without readily determinable fair values, as the Company does not have significant influence over Guilin Bank and because there is no readily determinable fair value.
 On September 25, 2017, additional 42,834,202 shares of Guilin Bank was transferred by the third-party in full satisfaction of its remaining overdue receivables of US\$24,695 to the Company.
 In October 2017, the Company received 7,343,006 shares of Guilin Bank as a stock dividend and the Company's shareholding increased from 73,430,061 to 80,773,067.
-The total investment constituted a 1.98% and 1.79% ownership in Guilin Bank as of December 31, 2017 and 2018 respectively.
-No impairment on the investment in Guilin Bank was recognized for the year ended December 31, 2017 and 2018.
-The Company received cash dividends distributed by Guilin Bank in amount of US\$1,308 and US\$1,402 in 2017 and 2018 respectively.
+On January 1, 2018, as a result of adoption of ASU 2016-01, the investment was reclassified as equity securities without readily determinable fair values, as the Company does not have significant influence over Guilin Bank and because there is no readily determinable fair value.
+The Company accounts for the investment in Guilin Bank at cost, less any impairment, adjusted for observable price changes for the years ended December 31, 2018 and 2019.
 In 2018, Guilin Bank entered into a new financing agreement with a group of new investors.
 The new financing provided the observable price for the Company's investment.
-The Company evaluated this investment's carrying amount based on the observable price, and recognized a gain of US\$10,633 in change in fair value of securities.
-The Company accounts for the investment in Guilin Bank at cost adjusted for observable price changes for the years ended December 31, 2018.
+The Company evaluated this investment's carrying amount based on the observable price, and recognized a gain of US\$10,633 in change in fair value of securities for the year ended December 31, 2018.
+The total investment constituted 1.79% and 1.62% ownership in Guilin Bank as of December 31, 2018 and 2019 respectively.
+There is no orderly transaction for an identical or a similar investment of Guilin Bank for the year ended December 31, 2019.
+No impairment on the investment in Guilin Bank was recognized for the years ended December 31, 2018 and 2019.